Bira/octopus-carnival/_drafts/lphr-scene-11.md

 Jania and Rosalia run out of the cage and into the right-side bridge.
 Rosalia insults one of the dottari engaging Jania, stunning him again!

+### Turns 5-8

+Things actually take a bit longer to resolve here than I'd like.
+Seems like these dottari aren't very good at offense when compared to the characters, but their defenses are high enough to require some special handling.

+Anyway, atfer a lot of back and forth, Arcturus folds a guard's mail with him still inside, then holds the other so Urist can axe him a few questions.
+Jade fences and then stabs the non-stunned guard, and then kills one of the stunned ones while Jania impales the other with a large-ish Ice Dagger.

+### After the Fight

+All guards are down.
+The party quickly retrieves Rosalia's and Jania's weapons and then leaves the square.
+On their way out they hear a high-pitched voice calling to them from the a nearby barrel.
+"You guys are fun!
+Good thing the bad men didn't get you!"

+It's the little dragon, who looks less frightened now.
+Rosalia steps forward to talk to him, because she's just delighted to see it up close.
+His name is Vendalfek.
+He explains he lived in the tavern, which used to be a fun place until the bad men started hanging around and then it wasn't any more.
+He had been trying to spice things up again, you see.

+Rosalia invites him to come live with them and put his magic to work pranking the bad men, and that's that.
+They all go home.

+## [GM] Ending the Scene

+The party didn't manage to handle the situation without getting into a fight, but they did recruit Vendalfek, so that's 1 point to each PC.
+They do get another point for winning the fight, though.
+Their notoriety also increases by (1d4 -> 2).